FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition.md

 The main purpose of this recipe is:

-> To show how to take advantage of CERN Zenodo repository to document the existence of datasets, thus increasing its findeability.
+> To show how to take advantage of CERN Zenodo repository to document the existence of datasets, thus increasing its findability.
 This is of particular relevant for IMI projects since Zenodo is aimed to support the European Commission (EC) nascent Open Data policy and is commissioned by the EC.

 ___